‘Why I chose Demelza’

-Demelza Kent’s Care Coordinator, Helen Rolls has been part of this fantastic team for the past 12 years.
+Demelza Kent’s Care Services Lead, Helen Rolls has been part of this fantastic team for the past 12 years.
 Helen first came across Demelza when a young boy she had been nursing at Maidstone Hospital was transferred to our hospice in Sittingbourne, and she visited to return some personal possessions he had left behind.

 “When I saw the hospice, I realised this was what I really wanted to do – to give these children that special kind of care,” she says.

 Trained in the NHS, at Guy’s and St Thomas’ Hospital in London, before progressing to paediatric care, Helen joined Demelza 12 years ago.
 She immediately recognised a different style of care.
 “The job is more emotional but more fulfilling than hospital nursing.
 You feel you’ve done a better job, a proper job in the time that you need to do it - and that you’ve helped make someone else’s life better.
 As nurses we want to provide holistic care but I don’t think I actually managed that until I came to Demelza, because there simply isn’t time for one-to-one, personalised care on a ward.

 “I feel extremely privileged to work for Demelza.
 We help families create precious memories.”

 Danni Kerin, Palliative Care Nurse at Demelza Kent in Sittingbourne, explains why she loves working at Demelza.

 “Before coming to Demelza I worked on a hospital children’s ward for 15 years.
 I loved working with children but I got frustrated at not having time to spend with the families.
 It’s totally different here.
 Palliative care is about focusing on quality of life, for the child and the entire family.